Zophopetes dysmephila

 Zophopetes dysmephila, the palm-tree nightfighter, is a butterfly of the family Hesperiidae.
 It is found in Mozambique, in South Africa from Port Elizabeth in the Eastern Cape to KwaZulu-Natal and Mpumalanga, and in Kenya.
-The habitat consists of moist savanna and forests.
+Their habitat consists of moist savanna and forests.

-The wingspan is 40–49 mm for males and 45–52 mm for females.
+Their wingspan is 40–49 mm for males and 45–52 mm for females.
 Adults are on wing year-round with a peak from November to May in southern Africa.

 The larvae feed on Chrysalidocarpus lutescens, Phoenix reclinata, Phoenix dactylifera, Phoenix canariensis, Raphia, Borassus and Cocos species.